Tongariro to Taumarunui: 65.5 km, 3 days

 - Rangimarie Bush Retreat – Airbnb, about 5 km east of Te Rauamoa, $95 (Totara Cabin) & $90 (The Barn).

-Take the 2.5 km Nikau Walk to the Kaniwhaniwha carpark and picnic area on the Limeworks Loop Rd.
-Walk west and then north on Limeworks Loop Rd, turning left before a bridge and then crossing another bridge to meet Fillery Rd.
-Just over the bridge the Karamu Walkway South (aka Kapamauhanga Walkway?) begins at right.
+The walk to the Kaniwhaniwha carpark begins on the Nikau Walk and takes you to Limeworks Loop Rd.
+Walk west (left) and then north on this road, turning left before a bridge over another bridge onto Fillery Rd.
+Just over the bridge the Karamu Walkway South begins at right.
 There is an Airbnb near here (see below).

 The next section is closed for lambing 1 August to 10 November.
 During this time, cross the first bridge mentioned above to walk east on Limeworks Loop Rd and then left on Te Pahu Rd until in joins Old Mountain Rd.